atul-gairola/atul-gairola/README.md

 Thus I am passionate about challenging myself to learn more and create more everyday.

 When I am not developing you can find me watching anime or surfing through youtube falling trap to clickbaits.
-I like watching documentaries on space and wildlife and am a big fan of self help books.
+I like watching documentaries on space and wildlife and am starting to try reading as a hobby.

 ***